joramwessels/MGR/logbook.md

 The start of week 11 is my self-imposed deadline for the end report.
 The report is due Friday June 30 of that week.
 Our next meeting is scheduled on May 24, and before then I need to:
 * Implement a CNN prototype
-* Include a part about NNs in the intro
+* Include a part about NNs in the report
-* Finish the Related Work section (elaborating on each citation)
+* ✔ Finish the Related Work section (elaborating on each citation)
 * Write the subsection on preprocessing
 * Write a subsection on Tensorflow
-* Start constructing a database (and justify choices)
+* ✔ Start constructing a database (and justify choices)

 |          | Daytime      | Evening          |
 |----------|--------------|------------------|